mikkurogue/cube-type-extract/README.md

 I'll then be updating and adding a flag to this tool to run the tool but fetching only the dimensions and measures with that specific property set to true.

 For now I'm thinking of making the property be called `extractable` but a nicer name would be welcome too.

+### Contributing

+If you have a cool feature, or want to fix a bug, feel free to submit a PR.